 Demand for normal goods is determined by patterns in the behavior of consumers.
-The larger income leads to changes in the consumers’ behavior.
+Larger income leads to changes in the consumers’ behavior.
 As income increases, consumers may be able to afford goods that were not previously available to them.

 Normal Goods vs. Inferior Goods

-Nevertheless, the distinction between normal and inferior goods is not homogeneous among different countries and geographic regions.
+Nevertheless, the classification between normal and inferior goods is not consistent among different countries and geographic regions.
 One good can be normal in one country, while in another country, it is considered inferior.
 Several factors can influence the classification.

-In addition, as time goes by, some of the normal goods may become inferior and vice versa.
+In addition, over time some normal goods may transition to becoming inferior and vice versa.
 For example, railway travel.
-During the time when it was invented, railway transport was considered as a normal (even luxury) good because it was the fastest way of traveling.
+During the time when it was new, railway transport was considered as a normal (even luxury) good because it was the fastest way of traveling.
 Nowadays, in many countries, railway transport is an inferior good because it is much slower but more affordable than airplanes.